lynxthecat/adblock-lean/README.md

 ## User-configurable calls on success or failure

-adblock-lean supports specifying a custom script to define the functions `report_success` and `report_failure` to be called on success or failure (can be used to eg send an email/SMS/msg)
+adblock-lean supports specifying a custom script which defines the functions `report_success` and `report_failure` to be called on success or failure (can be used to eg send an email/SMS/msg)

 **Example below for free Brevo (formerly sendinblue) email service, but use your favourite smtp/email/SMS etc method.**